UviDTE-FPSoC/Zynq7000-dnn-inference/ZedBoard_DNNs/README.md

 RDEPENDS_${PN} = "${XLNX_AI_PACKAGES}"
 ```

-In the libs tab we can find the libraries that the target could need when running ingerrence.
+In the libs tab we can find the libraries that the target could need when running inference.
 The utils tab includes several command libraries which can be useful.
-The one that is needed for sure would be `dpkg`, as to install the `vitis-ai-runtime` package for any device, you need to install `.deb` files, for which you need to execute `dpkg`.
+The one used to install `.deb` packages would be `dpkg`.
+There is also others such as `apt`, which is the linux installation manager.

 In the packages tab, the DPU is included.
 Therefore, this script can be copied, avoiding having to create one from scrach.
-Go to `/<ZedBoard_proj_directory>/project-spec/meta-user/` and create the directory `/recipes-core/packagegroups/`, copying the file `packagegroup-petalinux-xlnx-ai.bb` to it.
+Go to your `/<petalinux_proj_directory>/project-spec/meta-user/` and create the directory `/recipes-core/packagegroups/`, copying the file `packagegroup-petalinux-xlnx-ai.bb` to it.
 You can now include or remove the packages that you want.
-The script we end up with is the follwoing.
+The script you could end up with would look as follows.

 ```
 DESCRIPTION = "Xlnx AI Packages"